cossacklabs/acra-balancer-demo/README.md

 # What is this?

-This demo illustrates some of the many possible variants of building high availability and balanced infrastructures, based on [Acra data protection suite](https://github.com/cossacklabs/acra) components, PostgreSQL, and Python application protected by Acra.
+This demo illustrates some of the many possible variants of building high availability and balanced infrastructures, based on [Acra data protection suite](https://cossacklabs.com/acra/) components, PostgreSQL, and Python application protected by Acra.
 In these examples, we used [HAProxy](http://www.haproxy.org/) – one of the most popular high availability balancers today.

+This project is one of numerous Acra's example applications.
+If you are curious about other Acra features, like transparent encryption, SQL firewall, load balancing support – [Acra Example Applications](https://github.com/cossacklabs/acra-engineering-demo/).

 These stands were created only for demonstration purposes and structure of examples was intentionally simplified, HAProxy configuration is optimized NOT for performance, but for clarity of tests.